Platinum diselenide

 Platinum diselenide is a transition metal dichalcogenide with the formula PtSe_{2}.
 It is a layered substance that can be split into layers down to three atoms thick.
 PtSe_{2} can behave as a metalloid or as a semiconductor depending on the thickness.

 Synthesis

 Minozzi was the first to report synthesising platinum diselenide from the elements in 1909.

 Platinum diselenide can be formed by heating thin foils of platinum in selenium vapour at 400 °C.

 A platinum 111 surface exposed to selenium vapour at 270 °C forms a monolayer of PtSe_{2}.

 In addition to these selenization methods, PtSe_{2} can be made by precipitation in water solution of Pt(IV) treated with hydrogen selenide, or by heating platinum tetrachloride with elemental selenium.

 Natural occurrence

 Platinum diselenide occurs naturally as the mineral Sudovikovite.
 It was named after Russian petrologist, N.G.
 Sudovikov who lived from 1903 to 1966.
 The mineral's hardness is 2 to 2.
-Sudovikovite was found in the Srednyaya Padma mine, Velikaya Guba uranium-vanadium deposit, Zaonezhie peninsula, Karelia Republic, Russia.
+Sudovikovite was found in the Srednyaya Padma mine, Velikaya Guba uranium-vanadium deposit, Zaonezhye peninsula, Karelia Republic, Russia.